awslabs/sagemaker-debugger/docs/tensorflow/README.md

 - Creating or accessing a collection: The following method allows you to access a collection.
 It also creates the collection if it does not exist.
 Here `biases` is the name of the collection.
 ```
-import tornasole.tensorflow as ts
+import smdebug.tensorflow as ts
 ts.get_collection('biases')
 ```
 - Adding to a collection
 ```
-import tornasole.tensorflow as ts
+import smdebug.tensorflow as ts
 ts.add_to_collection('inputs', features)
 ```

 - Passing regex pattern to collection
 ```
-import tornasole.tensorflow as ts
+import smdebug.tensorflow as ts
 ts.get_collection(collection_name).include(['loss*'])
 ```
 Refer [API](api.md) for all methods available when using collections such as setting SaveConfig,